QuickSander/homebridge-http-curtain/README.md

 #### The 'pull' way:

-The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-curtain` requests the value of the sensor in an specified interval (pulling) and sends the value to HomeKit.
+The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-curtain` requests the value of the curtain/window blind in an specified interval (pulling) and sends the value to HomeKit.
 Look for `pullInterval` in the list of configuration options if you want to configure it.

 #### The 'push' way:

-When using the 'push' concept the http device itself sends the updated value itself to `homebridge-http-curtain` whenever the value changes.
+When using the 'push' concept the HTTP device itself sends the updated value itself to `homebridge-http-curtain` whenever the value changes.
 This is more efficient as the new value is updated instantly and `homebridge-http-curtain` does not need to make needless requests when the value didn't actually change.
 However because the http device needs to actively notify the `homebridge-http-curtain` plugin there is more